cct-datascience/demo-repo-2024/README.md

 # demo-repo-2024
-For use in a GitHub workshop
+For demonstrating collaboration with GitHub when everyone has push access to a repository.

+Participants:

+- Eric Scott
+- Renata Diaz